Shop Update

 Natural wood texture close-up

 The centerpiece of this update is a new workbench built from reclaimed maple.
-At 8 feet long and 30 inches deep, it provides ample surface area for furniture projects while the twin vises—a leg vise on the left and a wagon vise on the right—handle any workholding situation.
+At 8 feet long and 30 inches deep, it provides ample surface area for furniture projects.
+The twin vises — a leg vise on the left and a wagon vise on the right — handle any workholding situation I’ve thrown at them so far.

+Probably should have led with this section, honestly.
 The top is 3 inches thick, laminated from 8/4 stock that was flattened and jointed by hand.
 Nothing teaches you to appreciate a sharp plane quite like flattening 24 square feet of hard maple.
+My arms were sore for a week after that marathon, but every stroke was worth it.

 Tool Storage Solutions

 Wall-mounted tool racks now hold the most frequently used hand tools.
 Chisels, planes, and saws hang within arm’s reach, organized by function rather than size.
+That’s a change I made after spending too many years digging through drawers mid-project.
 A dedicated sharpening station sits at the end of the bench with waterstones, a strop, and a granite reference plate.
+Having sharpening set up permanently means I actually do it instead of putting it off.

 What’s Next